Thank you for buying this book.

 The CrunchTime Series is intended for people who want Emanuel quality, but don’t have the time or money to buy and use the full-length Emanuel Law Outline on a subject.
 We’ve designed the Series to be used in the last few weeks (or even less) before your final exams.

-Flow Charts – We’ve reduced most principles of Torts to a series of 15 Flow Charts, not published in the full-length Emanuelor elsewhere.
+- Flow Charts – We’ve reduced most principles of Torts to a series of 15 Flow Charts, not published in the full-length Emanuel or elsewhere.
 We think these will be especially useful on open-book exams.
 A list of all the Flow Charts is printed on p.
 2.

-Capsule Summary – This is a 129-page summary of the subject.
+- Capsule Summary – This is a 129-page summary of the subject.
 We’ve carefully crafted it to cover the things you’re most likely to be asked on an exam.
 The Capsule Summary starts on p.
 61.

-Exam Tips – We’ve compiled these by reviewing dozens of actual past essay and multiple-choice questions asked in past law school and bar exams, and extracting the issues and “tricks” that surface most often on exams.
+- Exam Tips – We’ve compiled these by reviewing dozens of actual past essay and multiple-choice questions asked in past law school and bar exams, and extracting the issues and “tricks” that surface most often on exams.
 The Exam Tips start on p.
 191.

-Short-Answer questions – These questions are generally in a Yes/No format, with a “mini-essay” explaining each one.
+- Short-Answer questions – These questions are generally in a Yes/No format, with a “mini-essay” explaining each one.
 They’ve been adapted from our Law in a Flash Series.
 The questions start on p.
 287.

-Multiple-Choice questions – These are in a Multistate-Bar-Exam style, and were adapted from a book we publish called the Finz Multistate Method.
+- Multiple-Choice questions – These are in a Multistate-Bar-Exam style, and were adapted from a book we publish called the Finz Multistate Method.
 They start on p.
 313.

-Essay questions – These questions are actual ones asked on law school exams.
+- Essay questions – These questions are actual ones asked on law school exams.
 They start on p.
 339.

 Good luck in your Torts course.
 If you’d like any other Wolters Kluwer publication, you can find it at your bookstore or at www.WKLegaledu.com.
 If you’d like to contact me, you can email me at [email protected].